raphaelmansuy/tutorials/23_google_agent_adk.md

 ## Performance Bottlenecks

-As agent systems scale, performance issues can emerge that impact user experience and operational costs[^7_1][^7_2].
+As agent systems scale, performance issues can emerge that impact user experience and operational costs.

 ### Response Time Degradation

 Several factors can contribute to slow agent responses:

-**Sequential Processing Overhead**: When using `SequentialAgent` without proper parallelization, each step must complete before the next begins, creating cumulative latency[^7_2][^7_7].
-This is particularly noticeable in multi-step workflows where some operations could run concurrently[^7_2].
+**Sequential Processing Overhead**: When using `SequentialAgent` without proper parallelization, each step must complete before the next begins, creating cumulative latency.
+This is particularly noticeable in multi-step workflows where some operations could run concurrently.

-**Inefficient Tool Execution**: Tools that make external API calls without proper caching or optimization can significantly slow down agent responses[^7_2].
-Each external call adds latency that compounds in complex workflows[^7_2].
+**Inefficient Tool Execution**: Tools that make external API calls without proper caching or optimization can significantly slow down agent responses.
+Each external call adds latency that compounds in complex workflows.

-**Model Selection Mismatch**: Using unnecessarily powerful models for simple tasks increases latency without providing benefits[^7_2][^7_8].
-Matching model capabilities to task complexity is crucial for optimizing response times[^7_2].
+**Model Selection Mismatch**: Using unnecessarily powerful models for simple tasks increases latency without providing benefits.
+Matching model capabilities to task complexity is crucial for optimizing response times.

 ### Memory Management Issues

 Memory-related problems can impact both performance and reliability:

-**State Bloat**: Accumulating too much information in session state without proper cleanup can lead to increased memory usage and slower performance[^7_2].
-This is especially problematic in long-running conversations or complex workflows[^7_2].
+**State Bloat**: Accumulating too much information in session state without proper cleanup can lead to increased memory usage and slower performance.
+This is especially problematic in long-running conversations or complex workflows.

-**Resource Contention**: When multiple agents compete for limited resources, performance can degrade across the system[^7_2].
-Proper resource allocation and throttling mechanisms are essential for maintaining consistent performance[^7_2].
+**Resource Contention**: When multiple agents compete for limited resources, performance can degrade across the system.
+Proper resource allocation and throttling mechanisms are essential for maintaining consistent performance.

 ## Security Vulnerabilities

-Security considerations are paramount when deploying agent systems in production environments[^7_1][^7_2].
+Security considerations are paramount when deploying agent systems in production environments.

-**Insufficient Input Validation**: Failing to sanitize user inputs can expose agents to injection attacks or unexpected behavior[^7_2].
-All user inputs should be validated and sanitized before processing[^7_2].
+**Insufficient Input Validation**: Failing to sanitize user inputs can expose agents to injection attacks or unexpected behavior.
+All user inputs should be validated and sanitized before processing.

-**Credential Exposure**: Improper handling of API keys, tokens, or other credentials can lead to security breaches[^7_6].
-Credentials should never be hardcoded and should be managed through secure mechanisms like Google Secret Manager[^7_2].
+**Credential Exposure**: Improper handling of API keys, tokens, or other credentials can lead to security breaches.
+Credentials should never be hardcoded and should be managed through secure mechanisms like Google Secret Manager.

-**Unauthorized Access**: Without proper authentication and authorization controls, agent systems may be vulnerable to unauthorized access[^7_2].
-Implementing robust identity and access management is essential for production deployments[^7_2].
+**Unauthorized Access**: Without proper authentication and authorization controls, agent systems may be vulnerable to unauthorized access.
+Implementing robust identity and access management is essential for production deployments.

 ## Debugging Techniques

-Effective debugging is essential for resolving agent issues quickly and efficiently[^7_1][^7_9].
+Effective debugging is essential for resolving agent issues quickly and efficiently.

 ### Logging Strategies

 Comprehensive logging provides visibility into agent behavior and helps identify the root causes of issues:

-**Structured Logging**: ADK provides built-in structured logging capabilities that capture detailed information about agent execution[^7_2].
-Configure logging levels appropriately to balance verbosity with performance[^7_2].
+**Structured Logging**: ADK provides built-in structured logging capabilities that capture detailed information about agent execution.
+Configure logging levels appropriately to balance verbosity with performance.

 ```python
 # Configure structured logging